 The Old Town of Korčula itself doesn’t have many beaches within walking distance, but here’s a guide to those you can get to easily.

-The beach is very popular with locals who live around the Borak area, as well as the members of the swimming and waterpolo club, who like to go for swim at Banje after their training sessions at the adjacent pool.
+Banje Beach is right in the center of Korcula Old Town, close to Hotel Korsal and the local swimming and water polo club KPK.
+This pebbled beach can get very busy and crowded with tourists and locals alike.
+The beach is very popular with locals who live around the Borak area, as well as the members of the swimming and water polo club, who like to go for a swim at Banje after their training sessions at the adjacent pool.

 Luka Korculanska Bay

-If you’re staying in Korcula town and don’t feel like going to Lumbarda, the good news is that a sandy beach can be found only a 15 minute walk from the old town in Luka Korculanska Bay.
-Near the beach several bars serving food and refreshing cold drinks.
-If you’re looking for some quiet and relaxing time on the beach, the bad news is that this beach is usually overcrowded with families with small children.
+If you’re staying in Korcula Town and don’t feel like going to Lumbarda, the good news is that a sandy beach can be found only a 15-minute walk from the Old Town in Luka Korculanska Bay.
+Near the beach, several bars serve food and refreshing cold drinks.
+If you’re looking for a relaxing time on the beach, the bad news is that this beach is usually overcrowded with families with small children.